bendyworks/bwoken/README.md

     $ rake

-To run a single file, add a RUN variable relative to `integration/coffeescript/`, ignoring the file extension:
+To run a single feature, add a RUN variable with the same name as your feature, ignoring the file extension:

+    $ RUN=focused_test rake iphone

+Or, to run the feature on both iphone and ipad

-    $ RUN=iphone/focused_test rake
+    $ RUN=focused_test rake

 ## Installation with rvm (recommended)